 Phone: (512) 930-3116

-Contact Law Office of Michael J. Price today for a consultation about your intoxication assault offense throughout Williamson County in Texas.
+Contact Law Office of Price & Wiggins, P.C. today for a consultation about your intoxication assault offense throughout Williamson County in Texas.
 Michael J. Price is an experienced Georgetown criminal attorneys who will make every effort to help you avoid the most serious penalties and repercussions to the DWI allegations against you.

-Contact Law Office of Michael J. Price at (512) 354-1880 for a consultation about your alleged DWI assault throughout Williamson County and Bell County in Texas.
+Contact Law Office of Price & Wiggins, P.C. at (512) 354-1880 for a consultation about your alleged DWI assault throughout Williamson County and Bell County in Texas.